curityio/kafka-zero-trust/README.md

 ## Security and Tokens

-The client gets a normal access token with a 15 minute expiry and these token properties.\
+The client gets a normal access token with a 15 minute expiry similar to the following example.\
 The audience and scope allows the token to be sent to the Orders API.

 ```json